A Root-Cause Approach to Constipation

 - Probiotics: Opt for a high dose of bifidobacteria, which won’t exacerbate SIBO (unlike some lactobacillus strains).
 Track any improvements.

-- Magnesium: Magnesium citrate or oxide are the most effective forms for relieving constipation.
+- Magnesium: Magnesium deficiency is widespread, as discussed in Magnesium for Women: Are You Getting Enough?
+Citrate or oxide are the most effective forms for relieving constipation.

 Find Your Personalized Solution